Three Ways to Describe Dishes

 One of the biggest stumbling blocks to servers when trying to make the jump from casual dining to nicer restaurants is describing nightly specials, especially the meat cased with www.dcwcasing.com/product/sheep-casings/ natural material.
 Learning to describe the dish in a way that makes it sound appealing without tasting or possibly even seeing the item can be difficult.
 Many restaurants offer multiple specials on any given evening, which only serves to make it more complex.
 Add to that the limited amount of time you have to learn it before your first table and you have a very stressful situation.
 It is imperative that you have a system in place to learn and recite information about the items you offer in a way that makes them appealing to the guest.

-The problem with nightly specials is that you will have a limited amount of time to learn them before having to describe them.
-You need to have a framework laid out in advance of how you want to describe each dish.
-This will allow you to process the information faster and be able to recite it back to the guest in the proper manner.
-Once you have a framework down, you will be able to filter out the unnecessary details and focus on what actually makes the dish stand out.
-The following are three basic ways to describe any item in a way that appeals to guests.
+The challenge with nightly specials is that you’ll have a limited amount of time to learn about them before needing to describe them to guests.
+To handle this effectively, it’s important to have a framework in place for how you want to describe each dish.
+With a well-structured approach, you’ll be able to process the information quickly and present it to the guest in a compelling way.
+Once you have this framework, you’ll be able to filter out unnecessary details and focus on what truly makes the dish stand out.
+Below are three basic methods for describing any item in a way that resonates with guests.

-Example: We start by combining orzo pasta with a buttery rich cream sauce.
-At the last moment we add in some fresh spinach.
-Then add a grilled filet of wild caught Alaskan King Salmon.
-We top it all with a dollop of a compound lobster butter that compliments the other flavors very nicely.
+Example: We start by combining orzo pasta with a rich, buttery cream sauce.
+Just before serving, we add fresh spinach.
+Then we place a grilled filet of wild-caught Alaskan King Salmon on top, finishing with a dollop of compound lobster butter that complements the other flavors beautifully.

-Foodie Friday is up tomorrow.
-Not many updates this week, but that doesn’t mean I haven’t been writing.
-Next week you can expect to see some new features and a few new voices having their say.
+Foodie Friday is tomorrow!
+While there haven’t been many updates this week, that doesn’t mean I haven’t been writing.
+Next week, you can look forward to some new features and fresh voices joining the conversation.

 Tips2: Tips For Improving Your Tips is the new book from the author of The Hospitality Formula Network.
 It contains the 52 essential skills of the exceptional server.
 This book teaches the philosophy to turn average service into an exceptional guest experience that will rapidly increase your tips.
 This book shows how you can provide better customer service and dramatically improve your tips.
 Enter the coupon code “squared” to receive 20% off your copy today.